Calabasas Probate Administration Lawyer

 If you have been appointed as an administrator by the court or even an executor by a will, connecting with an experienced probate administration attorney can be a valuable choice.
 Their insight into and knowledge of the law can help make the process much less difficult.

 Probate is not often a quick and simple process.
 The total time it takes to complete probate is situation-dependent, but it typically ranges from several months to more than a year.
-During this time period, the following steps must typically be completed:
+During this time period, the steps that must be completed are outlined below:

 • File the petition: The petition must be filed with the original will to the court within the county where the decedent resided immediately preceding their death.